All content © 2018 Regent Power, LLC. All Rights Reserved.

 Due to NDA’s and the early stage of development, we can’t provide specifics, but we are working with a local premiere developer and planner who has cultivated a legacy of real estate ingenuity in the central city.
 Building upon strategic relationships and a distinctive high-performing project portfolio, they have delivered more than $1 billion in real estate initiatives for more than 6 million square feet of commercial and residential space.
 They invest in world-class facilities with an eye toward integrated, diverse environments.
 We are a perfect partner for them.

-Regent Power and Databuoy collaborated to create an entirely new delivery of crime deterrent gunshot detection tied to video surveillance.
+Regent Power created an entirely new delivery of crime deterrent gunshot detection tied to video surveillance.
 Formulated specifically for public safety applications, the Smart City Streetlight also has Wi-Fi, an integrated camera that provides wireless real-time video monitoring, and LED lighting with an efficacy of up to 130 Lumens per watt with 83-85 CRI.

 Should an event be detected or reported, streetlights can be brightened and optional flashing red lights turned on to signal and warn citizens to seek safety.